marshreddy/docs/tapi/postman/PostmanREADME.md

     ![](postman_3_import_environment.png)

-    Click on the environment to have a look at and edit the fields in the key-value pairs in the environment:
+    Click on the environment to have a look at and edit the fields in the key-value pairs:

     ![](postman_4_environment.png)